Jayanth-reflex/ai-assistant/docs/COMMENTING_PROGRESS.md

 ## Overview

-This document tracks the progress of adding comprehensive comments and documentation to the UAT AI Meetings Assistant codebase.
+This document tracks the progress of adding comprehensive comments and documentation to the AI Meetings Assistant codebase.
 The goal is to ensure all code is well-documented for maintainability and future development.

 ## Completed Files